Plasmonic focus * Plasmonic headlines * Metallic nanoparticles * Nanorice * Nanoshells * Photonic structures based on metal nanoparticles

 6. J. J. Penninkhof, C. Graf, A. Moroz, A. Polman, A. van Blaaderen, Surface plasmons in anisotropic Au-shell/silica-core colloids, the contribution A2/P.06 on p.
 9 in the book of abstracts EMRS Meetings Strassbourg 2004.

-9. J. J. Penninkhof, PhD thesis 2006 - if for nothing else, have a look at the image gallery on pp. 123-125 which comprises as the very last image "nano-ufo's".
+9. J. J. Penninkhof, ``Tunable plasmon resonances in anisotropic metal nanostructures", PhD thesis from 2006 [6.5 MB] - if for nothing else, have a look at the image gallery on pp. 123-125 of the thesis, which displays in the very last image "nano-ufo's".

 11. J. J. Penninkhof power point presentation at the MRS Spring Meeting, April 20, 2006.